All of our content is written by humans, not robots. Learn More

 Installation/Activation

 Another potential cost is for professional installation.
 Old-school companies like ADT and Vivint require professional installation, which typically costs a fee around $100.
 However, most companies offer free, DIY installation.
+To compete with free, DIY installation, ADT recently released its own lineup of DIY security systems called ADT Self-Setup.
 We’ve also seen the decline in activation fees; at this point, very few companies require them, so you should be able to get started without one.

 Smart Home Automation